The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Angle sums and face intensities

 \subsection{Acknowledgement}

+{We thank the referees for careful reading and their comments which helped to significantly improve the paper.
+In particular, we are grateful to a referee who suggested an alternative proof of Lemma \ref{lem:voronoi_normal} which is more elegant than the original one.
 We would like to thank Claudia Redenbach (Kaiserslautern) for pointing us to the \textit{CGAL Project} in order to create the simulations shown in Figure \ref{fig:beta-tessellations} and Figure \ref{fig:betaprime-tessellations}.
 AG was partially supported by the the Deutsche Forschungsgemeinschaft (DFG) via RTG 2131 \textit{High-dimensional Phenomena in Probability -- Fluctuations and Discontinuity}.
+ZK and CT were supported by the DFG priority program SPP 2265 \textit{Random Geometric Systems}.}